Call recording Asterisk

-I was experimenting with Asterisk IP/PBX, which I have deployed recently.
+I was experimenting with Asterisk IP/PBX, which I have explained how to deploy recently.
 It was a bit tough after few years of not touching it, but eventually I did it.
 One of the major feature you need to have, running heavy loaded call-center, is call recording.
 And fortunately there is embedded feature in this soft switch called MixMonitor.
 Well, there are few limitations, but using Linux and 3d party we can easily get rid of them (i.e. I want mp3 format for all my recordings instead of GSM or others).

 In case of private cloud Asterisk deployment you probably never meet storage free space issue as you can allocate your bottomless NAS or old Server with dozen pair of JBOD, but in my certain case we have tiny VPS instance (EC2 T2-Micro) with Debian 8.x on board and the overall available space on it 20 GB general purpose disk.
 Well this is fine if you don’t have other data on it, but it shares with CRM and other staff.
 And this 20 Gig can be extended, but as this is SSD, we don’t really need this.
 Instead we can go ahead and involve AWS S3 object storage into that schema and use S3 or even further Glacier for call recordings archival (if we’ll have such retention).